sandwich-img/imglab/README.md

 imghub, build linux img in docker way
 ===

-this project build raspbian style img with docker, for different devices build same arch and distros can share rootfs ( the img contain two partitions, one fat for /boot, another one is ext4 for /, for arm boot size is 100MB, for x86/x86_64 is 500MB, flash with dd and auto resize when firstboot )
+this project build raspbian style img with docker

+the img contain two partitions

+- one FAT for /boot
+- one EXT4 for /

+> for arm boot size is 100MB, for x86/x86_64 is 500MB

+flash with dd and auto resize when firstboot

 ```